orkes-io/docs/docs/reference-docs/api/metadata/delete-workflow-definition.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Get Workflow Definition
+# Remove the Workflow Definition

-Used to retrieve a workflow definition.
+Remove the workflow defintion

 ## Input Payload